Manoodh/hello-world/README.md

 # hello-world
-I like coding html,css etc.
+I like Computers and coding.